SentinelFi/build_35_submission/readme.md

 - Deploy a **Flight Data Aggregator Contract** to decouple data ingestion from the Controller, enabling scalable and reusable oracle feeds.

 - Set up an **Acurast TEE script** to fetch flight data of many flights and push updates to the aggregator, allowing Sentinel contracts to query flight status asynchronously for improved efficiency.
-[More in our technical documentation](#)
+[Read More](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md#%EF%B8%8F-oracle-layer-enhancements)

 - **Timeline:** 12-14 weeks after receiving funds